oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

 #### `validation_method`

-This field can be used to set the validation level for the resulting model.
+You can use this field to set the validation level for the resulting model.
 Only the value `lax`is currently supported.
 With `lax` validation, variables and Kubernetes secrets referenced in the resulting model do not need to be available when the model is created.

 #### `credentials_method`